Wednesday 28 December 2022

 Anne Elliot and Frederick Wentworth at the beginning of Netflix's 2022 Persuasion

 This Persuasion (2022) starring Dakota Johnson and Cosmo Jarvis, is visually beautiful.
-The scenes of sweeping cliffside romance, the seaside and the melancholy.
-The classical music lilting you along on the journey as you watch the women walk towards the Great House in Uppercross beneath umbrellas with lanterns through the rain.
-It's stunning, it's perfection and then it's jarringly modern and comical with acts that aren't funny.
+The scenes of sweeping cliffside romance, the seaside and the melancholy, achingly beautiful.
+The classical music lilting you along on the journey as you watch the women walk towards the Great House in Uppercross beneath umbrellas with lanterns through the rain, gorgeous.
+It's stunning, it's perfection and then it's suddenly jarringly modern and comical with acts that aren't funny.
 It's trying to be two different movies, one that takes itself seriously and loves the romance and drama of Austen's novel set in the Regency era we've all come to know and love through her works, and the other poking fun at the strictures and restraints of life in that age while making Anne a modern 30 something who is drunk, rude and unhappy.
 It is constantly undercutting itself in both regards.
 It's a true shame.

 Austen is well aware of the unfortunate rules of her society and discusses in a nuanced way what a difficult life it is for women who often have to take into consideration financial security when they consider marriage.
 She sketches out all the ways that this can be injurious to a person and the different ways you can go about making good and bad choices for yourself about marriage.
 I do not need a modern attitude fitting for 2022 saying "an unmarried woman is not a problem to be solved".
 First of all, don't lecture me about it, show me in the story.
 Stop telling me what to think.
 Second, in this era, an unmarried woman is actually a problem to solve.
 Anne has two options for leaving her family as she tells us in the beginning, marriage or death.
 And she wants to be married, very specifically to Frederick.